Portage County Court Records

 Access and Confidentiality

-While most family court records are public, several significant restrictions apply:
+While most family court records are generally public, several significant restrictions apply:

 Financial disclosure statements filed in divorce proceedings are also treated with heightened confidentiality and are generally accessible only to the parties and their attorneys.